txpipe/oura/book/src/reference/data_dictionary.md

 # Data Dictionary

 _Oura_ follows a Cardano chain and outputs events.
-Each event contains data about itself and about the _context_ in which it occured.
+Each event contains data about itself and about the _context_ in which it occurred.

-A consumer aggregating a sequence of multiple events will notices redundant / duplicated data.
-For example, the "block number" value will appeare repeated in the context of every event of the same block.
+A consumer aggregating a sequence of multiple events will notice redundant / duplicated data.
+For example, the "block number" value will appear repeated in the context of every event of the same block.
 This behavior is intended, making each event a self-contained record is an architectural decision.
 We favor "consumption ergonomics" over "data normalization".

 ## Available Events